 Some students of IITs also feel that there is a general deterioration in the academic atmosphere inside these modern temples.
-“Many students only dream of getting into an IIT and once they enter any of these institutes they loose interest in the studies,” a student of IIT Chennai opined.
+“Many students only dream of getting into an IIT and once they enter any of these institutes they lose interest in studies,” a student of IIT-Chennai said.

-“During their preparation for the IIT entrance exams students get used to a regime where they only have to remember an answer to a particular question.
+“During their preparation for the IIT entrance exams, students get used to a regime where they only have to remember an answer to a particular question.
 But in IITs a student is expected to understand the process and come up with creative answers.
-People are pushed to think here and that is where most students lack,” he said.
-Students are interested in gaining the marks and are not interested in understanding the concepts, this is reflected in the recent trend during the placements, he said.
-While students clear the written tests during the placement exams, they fail to clear an interview, he said.
+People are pushed to think here and that is where most students are found wanting,” he said.
+Students are interested in gaining marks and are not interested in understanding the concepts; this is reflected in the recent trend in placements.
+While students clear the written tests during the placement exams, they fail to clear the interview.

 But is the situation in IITs that bad?
-No, there are some very diligent students in these institutes who try and excel in the academics but since not all are in the same boat the general standards are falling down.
+No, there are some very diligent students who try and excel in academics but since not all are in the same boat the general standards are falling.

 “Our professors usually say that earlier an IIT used to have a very vigorous academic atmosphere which used to goad a student to perform well.
-But as the students are taking easier path by maintaining just an acceptable Cumulative General Point Average (CGPA), the quest and competition to out perform each other and come up with innovative ideas is not there,” he lamented.
+But as the students are taking the easier path by maintaining just an acceptable Cumulative General Point Average (CGPA), the eagerness to out-perform each other and come up with innovative ideas is not there,” he lamented.

 “The present trend of putting a student through a full day of rote work in corporate colleges will only produce a student with lots of information and not a candidate who can solve a variety of problems.
 A serious preparation for two hours everyday is enough for clearing the IIT entrance exams.
 The main thrust should be on assisting a student in expanding his understanding.
-This will equip him with tools to tackle diverse problems in and outside IITs, and excel in their careers,” he felt.
+This will equip him with tools to tackle diverse problems in and outside IITs, and excel in his/her career.”